 Meanwhile in Conspiracy World

 Let's return to the conspiracists.
-When laying out his post-Cold War vision George HW Bush had endorsed the UN, which conservatives had always hated, and he used the phrase “new world order,” and did so often.
-While most listeners heard an innocent phrase, both anti-communist groups like the John Birch Society and Evangelical Christians alike heard a coded message of tyranny.
+When laying out his post-Cold War vision George H. W. Bush had endorsed the UN, which conservatives had always hated, and he used the phrase “new world order,” and did so often.
+While most listeners heard an innocent phrase, groups like the conspiratorial John Birch Society as well as Evangelical Christians heard a coded message of tyranny.

 Anti-communists had for decades used “New World Order” to describe international communism’s goal of a collectivist one world government, and thought Bush had endorsed an end to US sovereignty.
 Evangelical Christians who believed in end times scenarios had also used New World Order to describe a global dictatorship led by the anti-Christ.
 In fact, televangelist Pat Roberson published a book in 1991 called New World Order, which claimed Wall Street, the Federal Reserve, the Council on Foreign Relations, and others were working to install the anti-Christ as a world dictator.

 In other words, much of the Republican base didn’t hear Bush say, “a world in which freedom and respect for human rights finds a home among all nations.”
 They heard him endorse a tyrannical superstate.